aidancrilly/ntof_reconstruction/README.md

 # ntof_reconstruction
-A tool to perform the reconstruction of time and velocity dependent source from a small number of time of flight measurements
+A tool to perform the reconstruction of a time and velocity dependent source from a small number of time of flight measurements

 Author: Aidan Crilly